sgbaird/opentrons-python-packages/tools/README.md

 The top-level `./build` script entrypoint is going to mostly try to download the latest release of the build tools docker container rather than use your local stuff.
 It also lives in a top level directory which is annoying to use.
 To test locally you can use the poetry entrypoint `poetry poe run-build`.

+## Testing Content

+Once you do a package build, you can see how it looked by doing `poetry run serve PORT` where you specify a port.
+You'll have to set the port in the build flags.

 ## How does this all work, anyway?

 The core of the problem this package solves is building python packages for arm7hf on an x86_64 machine - cross compiling them.
 To do this it takes a lot of cues and support from buildroot.